 This home is a great transition home for people wanting to move towards simplicity and sustainability.
-This 16 by 30 house can comfortably fit a single person or couple, is great for a guest house for the mom-in-law, and is just as suited for an office space or vacation rental home.
-This small, tight, energy efficient home is designed to allow the owner to enjoy their natural surroundings, rather than having to worry about how to keep them out.
+This 16' by 32' house can comfortably fit a single person or couple, is great for a guest house for the "mom-in-law", and is just as suited for an office space or vacation rental home.
+This small, energy efficient home is designed to allow the owner to enjoy their natural surroundings, rather than having to worry about the work involved in keeping up a larger home.

 When buying a home, people often don't think about long term energy consumption and how much that is going to cost.
 If a house isn't sealed correctly or doesn't have proper insulation, the only person who will pay for that is the owner.
 Many people are concerned that energy efficient homes are too expensive.
 Our goal is to provide an energy efficient home using simple, cost efficient building science techniques that are often overlooked in the traditional building community.
 We aim to provide the consumer with a truly realistic way to save money and energy.